 THEA 448.
 Integrated Arts/Theatre.
 A study of the value and practical application of integrating the arts across all content areas of the elementary curriculum with a focus on theatre arts.
-Students will gain an understanding of the role of the creative process in the classroom and will investigate the various means of expressing ideas, emotions, and images through the use of creative dramatics, music and visual arts.
+Students will gain an understanding of the role of the creative process in the classroom and will investigate the various means of expressing ideas, emotions, and images through the use of creative dramatics, music, and visual arts.
+Prerequisite: Junior or Senior status.
 3 credits.